Riskgaming

 At the 2024 Lux AI Summit in NYC, ambitious visions for the future tempered by growing fears

 We hosted the second-annual Lux AI Summit this week in New York City, bringing together several hundred researchers, engineers and builders to exchange knowledge at the frontiers of AI, from product development and protein folding to server infrastructure and modern war.
-We haven’t posted any of the materials to the web (yet?), but I did want to highlight some of my favorite moments.
+We posted a recap yesterday, but I wanted to highlight some of my personal favorite moments.

 Sen. Mark Warner with Lux’s Josh Wolfe.
 Photo by Ben Hider.